finkbeca/Notes/content/docs/blockchain/near.md

 Accounts and contracts are assigned to a shard because of usage of such contracts is not equal the size of some shards are different then others.
 Near supports resharding which gets rid of this.
 Which balances shards periodically based on conditions.
 The end result will be a set of shards that are reasonably the same.

 During each day stats are collected that evaluate contract usage during previous epochs and its storage.
-Contracts are then bucketed into grooups such that each bucket roughly the same expected characteristics.
+Contracts are then bucketed into groups such that each bucket roughly the same expected characteristics.

 As need shards are add the price per set goes down and more validators are added.
 If storage found in a previous epoch exceeds a certain threshold a number of new shards will be allocated increasing the number of buckets.